 The last and less convenient, alternative to brushing is dental spray or dog gel.
 They contain ingredients that will slow down and discourage the growth of bacteria which causes the formation of tartar.

-Of course, brushing or scrubbing is not included here because these all options mentioned above are alternative to brushing.
+Of course, brushing or scrubbing is not included here because all options mentioned above are alternatives to brushing.
 If you regularly brush your dog’s teeth and your canine companion allows it, then you are one of the luckiest people!

 When Should Dogs Get Their First Teeth Cleaning?